New England Committee to Defend Palestine

 Statements from U.S. Political Prisoners In Support of Palestine

-See Jericho Boston for information on and activities in support of U.S. political prisoners.
+Jericho: information on and activities in support of U.S. political prisoners (external link)